Martin Currie Asia Unconstrand Trust : City of London Ord | MarketScreener

 THE CITY OF LONDON INVESTMENT TRUST PLC

-c) 29,484 in respect of the Preferred Ordinary Stock (one vote for every £20 of stock held).
+d) 29,484 in respect of Preferred Ordinary Stock (one vote for every £20 of stock held).

+The City of London Investment Trust plc holds no shares in Treasury.

 Laura Thomas